NadjaTab/MSSQL_my/README.md

 # MSSQL_my
-This is scripts for MS SQL for programm AiT
+This is scripts for MS SQL for program 'AiT'